squarecandy/woocommerce-stripe-security/README.md

 ```

 or via WP CLI like this if you already installed your keys in the dashboard settings:
-(Note that the `--quiet` flag is important to keep your keys from being logged in your command history)
+(Note that the `--quiet` flag is to keep your keys from being logged in your command history.
+But you won't get Success or Fail messages back.)

 ```
 # Test Publishable Key - get the existing value from the database